Broadpeak-tv/dash.js/README.md

 A webapp for benchmarking different manifest formats processing time in on web platforms has been developed based on DASH-IF MPD validator application.

+The code is available on following forked branch of DASH-IF-Conformance project: [https://github.com/Broadpeak-tv/DASH-IF-Conformance/tree/feature/mpd-parser-bench](https://github.com/Broadpeak-tv/DASH-IF-Conformance/tree/feature/mpd-parser-bench)

 This webapp enables loading either url, file or text, and performs 50 cycles of manifest parsing/decoding for each format (XML, JSON, Protobuf), and displays average processing time.

 For XML format, this benchmarking tool is testing 2 different XML parsers:
 - The DOM parser and ``xml2json`` used by dash.js up to v4
 - The optimized ``tXml`` parser used since dash.js v5

-Thie webapp is avaialble at this url:
+This webapp is available at this url:
 [https://broadpeak-tv.github.io/DASH-IF-Conformance/ManifestParser-Frontend/index.html](https://broadpeak-tv.github.io/DASH-IF-Conformance/ManifestParser-Frontend/index.html)